 Stonks is just a mocking term for the word “Stocks.”
 It’s often accompanied by this image, which is an ironic joke about the stock market being unpredictable.
 It’s sometimes used when a trader makes money via luck (as opposed to skill or actual market knowledge).
 On the other hand, it’s also used to poke fun at traders who lose money due to same factors — sometimes dubbed “Not Stonks.”

 In order for the GameStop short squeeze to work, the WSB gang needs to continue holding into their shares.
 According to their theories, the longer they hold (and the more they buy), the higher the price of the stock will rise.
 This is due to major hedge funds still holding their own short positions, which they are trying to delay paying back.
-Having diamond (or hard) hands means refusing to sell the stock, even as the price fluctuates wildly.
+Having diamond hands means refusing to sell the stock, even as the price fluctuates wildly.
 You know, because your hands are “hard” like diamonds.

 This refers to chicken tenders.
 Yes, the food.
 However, in WSB terms it equates to realized gains from selling a stock for profit.
 Here’s an example how you might see it used: “I’m gonna take my $AMC tendies and use it to buy a new Tesla!”

 This is an acronym for You Only Live Once.
 It’s often used when someone is making a very risky trade.
 For example, taking all of your life savings and investing them into a single, risky stock would be called “YOLOing into $GME for $25,000!”